423 Cooper Street

 Offices and Demolition

 A real estate firm next acquired the building and leased to office tenants, including physicians.
 As an office building, 423 Cooper Street changed hands several times during the 1960s and 1970s, then became the property of Rutgers University in 1984.
 When surveyed for inclusion in the Cooper Street Historic District in 1985, the building was described as “a highly intact example of one of the most prevalent styles of architecture on Cooper Street” and “a significant contributor to the heritage of the streetscape.”
-Rutgers demolished the building in the early 1990s, creating a vacant lot that remained three decades later.
+The building was demolished in the early 1990s, creating a vacant lot that remained three decades later.

 Camden and Philadelphia Newspapers (Newspapers.com and Genealogy Bank).